-The acclaimed HBO series “Girls” was nominated for an Emmy Award for outstanding comedy series.
+That is a quote by Lena Dunham – the creator and star of the acclaimed HBO series “Girls,” which was nominated for an Emmy Award for outstanding comedy series.

-I have appreciated the perspectives of creator and star Lena Dunham on being multitalented, and on using many of her “neurotic” qualities (which we all have, after all) for writing about the lives of a group of young women in New York.
+I have appreciated the perspectives of Dunham on being multitalented, and on using many of her “neurotic” qualities (which we all have, after all) in writing about the lives of a group of young women in New York.

 In a conversation with actor Claire Danes, Dunham talked about her creative work as actor and writer.

 Danes: “Do you identify yourself first as a writer-director or as an actor?
 Or are they interchangeable?”

 Dunham: “I think I’ve sort of made it all into one giant job where all of the parts feed one another.
 I remember going to see Les Misérables on Broadway as a kid.
 I was so jealous of the girl that got to play young Cosette, but I never had a moment where I was like, Oh, that’s something I could do.
 I just felt like, Oh, that’s what certain people can do.
 I also never got good parts in school plays, and it would incense me to no end, but I was like, ‘I’m not cut out for this.’

 “I started writing plays, and I would be all of the characters in my head, but I never auditioned or anything.
 It was only when I started making short films in college and I was looking for girls to play the me-ish parts that I thought, Well, maybe I’m just going to try doing this myself before somebody else comes in and handles it.

 “For a long time my acting was just a marriage of convenience between me and these characters that I was writing.”

 Dunham says she went to college “with this idea that I wanted to be a poet…I was a creative writing major, and I would organize a lot of really intense poetry readings and slams.
 There was a lot of embarrassing audio footage of me, like, reading my poems in a slam voice.